Nerogar/OneTrainer/README.md

 - **User friendly UI**: I'm still evaluating options.
 The most likely solution is a web based UI.
-- **Different models**: Training on all currently released Stable Diffusion models, this includes the base models (1.x and 2.x), inpainting models and the depth to image model
+- **Different models**: Training on all currently released Stable Diffusion models, this includes the base models (1.x and 2.x), inpainting models, the depth to image model, and SDXL once it is released
 - **Different training methods**: Fine-Tuning, LoRA, Embeddings, ControlNet
 - **VAE fine tuning**: Already implemented, but with limited functionality